sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 from the top of your Deckahedron onto your Exhaustion pile, then you put 3 Exhaustion tokens on top of it as well.)

-If their Deckahedron does not contain enough cards, the player **must** reshuffle their *discard pile* into the Deckahedron and continue.
+If your Deckahedron does not contain enough cards, the player **must** reshuffle their *discard pile* into the Deckahedron and continue.

 Note: Players *may* choose to reshuffle their *discard pile* back into the